-In 2015, Jason Kepner enters his ninth season as volleyball head coach with an overall record of 200-68, including a 115-15 mark in conference play.
-Kepner has led the Cougars to four NCAA Tournament appearances and has won the regular season or conference tournament title in every season as head coach (8).
+In 2016, Jason Kepner enters his 10th season as volleyball head coach with an overall record of 220-81, including a 125-21 mark in conference play.
+Kepner has led the Cougars to four NCAA Tournament appearances and won the regular season or conference tournament title in his first eight seasons as head coach.

 Dating back to 2001, the Cougars have now won a conference regular season or tournament title for 14 straight years.
 That streak currently ranks first in NCAA Division I volleyball.
 In those years, the Cougars posted a record of 372-99 for a winning percentage of .789, ranking eighth in the country for wins and winning percentage.

-The Cougars concluded their most recent season (2014) with a 23-10 overall record, including a second consecutive regular season CAA championship, while the team’s seven graduating seniors concluded their career in the maroon and white with a five-year overall mark of 131-39.
+The Cougars concluded 2014 with a 23-10 overall record, including a second consecutive regular season CAA championship, while the team’s seven graduating seniors concluded their career in the maroon and white with a five-year overall mark of 131-39.
 As a group, they also managed a 90% conference win-rate, five conference championships and three appearances in the NCAA Tournament.
 Collectively, Kepner presided over a class that will be collectively remembered as one of the most successful graduating classes in CofC Volleyball history.

 In 2013 – the Cougars first in The Colonial – Kepner earned CAA Coach of the Year honors.
 As a team, the Cougars started the season 8-0, tying the program's best-ever season start.
 After non-conference wins over Indiana and Georgia Tech, CofC ran through the CAA with a 13-1 record to win the conference regular season title.
 The Cougars won two games in the North Charleston Convention Center as the CAA Tournament hosts to win the first CAA tournament title in all of the College of Charleston athletic department.
 The Cougars could not duplicate their NCAA magic from a year prior as Charleston lost to ACC champions Duke in the NCAA First Round.